StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/required_permissions.md

 All of StackState's own components can run without any extra permissions.
 However, to install StackState successfully, you need some additional privileges, or ensure that the requirements described in this page are met.

-## Autonomous Anomaly Detector \(AAD\)
+## Service-to-service authentication and authorization

-In order to run the [Autonomous Anomaly Detector](../../../stackpacks/add-ons/aad.md), or prepare your clsuter to run it, StackState needs to create a `ClusterRole` and two `ClusterRoleBinding` resources.
+In order to authenticate and authorize communication between StackState services StackState uses Kubernetes service accounts.
+To be able to verify their validity and roles the helm chart creates a `ClusterRole` and a `ClusterRoleBinding` resources.
 Creating these cluster-wide resources is often prohibited for users that aren't a Kubernetes/OpenShift administrator.
+For that case the creation can be disabled and instead the roles and role bindings need to be [created manually](required_permissions.md#manually-create-cluster-wide-resources) by your cluster admin.

 ### Disable automatic creation of cluster-wide resources